Updated October 2019

 There are 1,250 steps to climb up to Sigiriya Fortress.
 Allow at least 1.5 to 3 hours to ascend and descend, plus time to enjoy the fantastic views.

-Then a walk along the Mirror Wall of polished granite so the King could see his reflection.
+Then, the path takes you on a walk along the Mirror Wall of polished granite so the King could see his reflection.
 Make sure to look for the inscriptions dating back to the 8th century.

 Sigiriya originates from the word Sihagri, i.e. Lion Rock.